 How can I personalize my survey for better engagement?

-To make your survey interesting, add your brand’s touch and use visuals.
+To make your follow-up surveys interesting, add your brand’s touch and use visuals.
 Tailor questions to what you know about the customer.
-This not only engages them more but also provides richer insights.
+This not only engages them more but also provides richer insights, especially when you opinions on a new feature and how customers interact with it.

 What are satisfaction metrics, and why are they important?